Compare and RecycleSanta hat

 Open the Watch app > My Watch > Tap the ‘i’ icon next to the watch you want to unpair > Unpair Apple Watch.

 First, access the Wallet or Apple Pay app to protect your financial information.
+You need to repeat the process with each card connected to your Apple Pay.

-Settings > Wallet and Apple Pay > Select your card > Tap on the ‘more options’ icon (three dots in the top right corner) > Remove Card.
+Go to Settings > Wallet and Apple Pay > Select your card > Tap on the ‘more options’ icon (three dots in the top right corner) > Remove Card.

-Sign out of all social media, email, and other apps with your login details saved.
-To disable iMessage, navigate to Settings > Messages > Sign out and then switch off iMessage.
+Navigate to Settings > Messages > Sign out and then switch off iMessage.

 Go to Settings > tap on your Apple ID banner > tap Sign out at the bottom > Enter your password to confirm.